 - A foreign competitor or adversary

-The aggregate of UFO cases undoubtedly contain all of these things simultaneously.
+The question has always been the distribution of each category, whether there are any true cases in the fourth.
 Resolving one particular case does not somehow resolve them all.
 Each case must be worked.

 The mind naturally rebels against such complexity.
 It is easier to think of UFOs as all one thing – it is the reason why, invariably, an acronym meant to indicate something unknown has become cultural shorthand for "aliens."